minotaa/applejuice-docs/docs/hosting.md

 :::note

-It's recommended to see the [Punishments Guideline](punishments) on how (or how long) to punish a player.
+It's recommended to see the [Punishment Guidelines](punishments) on how (or how long) to punish a player.

 :::